A characterization of Kazhdan-Lusztig right cells containing smooth elements: Preliminaries

 then the corresponding row word is $\pi_P=(2,4,1,3,5)$ and column word is $\pi^c_P=(2,1,4,3,5)$. \end{example}

-\begin{prop}[\cite{Sagan}] Consider $\pi \in S_n $.
+The following propositition is very useful in the proof our main results. \begin{prop}[{\cite[Theorem 3.5.3]{Sagan}}] Consider $\pi \in S_n $.
 The length of the longest increasing subsequence of $\pi$ is the length of the first row of $P(\pi)$.
 The length of the longest decreasing subsequence of $\pi$ is the length of the first column of $P(\pi)$. \end{prop}